 The biggest investment that most families will ever make is your home.
 Termites can do serious damage to your investment.
 We offer different types of treatment to fit your home’s individual needs.
 As always with The Bug’s End, the initial inspection, with a firm price for treatment, is free.
+We provide complete termite control here in East Texas.

 Cost of treating your entire house depends on the conditions that surround your house.
 If you do allow us to treat the entire house, it comes with a one year warranty.
 The warranty will cover the entire house.
 If you do find termites, we will come back and treat that area for free.